 - If necessary, rent temporary shelter.
 If your home in uninhabitable, most homeowners policies pay additional living expenses while your property is being repaired.
 Before renting temporary shelter, check with your insurance company or agent to determine what expenses will be reimbursed.

-If you have any questions or problems concerning your insurance coverage, contact the Consumer Services Division of the NC Department of Insurance toll-free at 800-546-5664 (toll free in N.C.).
+If you have any questions or problems concerning your insurance coverage, contact the Consumer Services Division of the NC Department of Insurance toll-free at 855-408-1212 (toll free).